-27. Fair Value Reserve
+26. Fair Value Reserve

-Fair value reserve represents the excess or shortfall of the fair value of securities available-for-sale at the year/period end over the amortised cost, net of the deferred tax effect.
+Fair value reserve represents the excess or shortfall of the fair value of securities available-for-sale at the year end over the amortised cost, net of deferred tax.

 Movement in fair value reserve is as follows: